debarchito/ping/README.md

 ### 3. Develop and build (direnv)

 > **NOTE:** The installation steps assume you are using a UNIX-like system.
 If
-> you are using Windows, use _WSL2_ to build and run this project.
+> you are on Windows, use _WSL2_ to build and run this project.

 This project can be scaffold with [direnv](https://direnv.net) using: